 We leave the creek behind and move towards the mountains, the road is beautiful, both scenically and from an asphalt point of view.

-The sheep are brought on trucks while the horses go abreast, transhumance could take days, and if on the way back something goes wrong, for example a snowstorm, they can loose the work of the entire season, the animals can loose the fat or even die.
-So to come down at a right time is a must.
+The sheep are brought on trucks while the horses go abreast, transhumance could take days, and if on the way back something goes wrong, for example, a snowstorm, they can lose the work of the entire season, the animals can lose the fat or even die.
+So to come down at the right time is a must.

 Eagles, Chinese and places to camp

 We keep on following the wonderful “made in China” road, the landscape is very mountainous, large vertical walls on all sides.
 But still quite barren.
 We’re back near the river.

 We spot some majestic eagles and some Chinese workers who greet us with big smiles.
 They seem much friendlier than Kyrgyz highlanders.